chaos-polymtl/lethe/doc/source/parameters/cfd/post_processing.rst

   where :math:`\psi` is the filtered phase indicator.

-* ``set VOF barycenter name``: name of the output file containing the position and velocity of the barycenter for VOF simulations.
+* ``VOF barycenter name``: name of the output file containing the position and velocity of the barycenter for VOF simulations.

 * ``calculate cahn hilliard barycenter``: calculates the barycenter of ``fluid 1`` and its velocity in Cahn-Hilliard simulations.
 The barycenter :math:`\mathbf{x}_b` and its velocity :math:`\mathbf{v}_b` are defined as: